darkwrat/memccli/README.md

 	--flags <val>, -f <val>
 	--expire <val>, -e <val>
 ```

+Process exit code is `0` on success.

 When `-k` is provided and `-v` is not provided - executes GET.
 Returned value is written to stdout.

-When both `-k` and `-v` are proveded - executes SET.
+When both `-k` and `-v` are provided - executes SET.

 When `-k` and `-d` are provided - executes DELETE.

-Process exit code is `0` on success.